 Sublimation paper sticks to acrylic blanks (more than wood).
-Warm soapy water or an eraser will remove any paper stuck to your acrylic blank.
+Warm soapy water or an eraser removes any paper stuck to your acrylic blank in my experience.

 Another tip is acrylic blanks tend to warp as they cool, so you should lay a book or something heavy on them as they cool.

 Making Your Own Blanks